Learning Audio-Visual Dereverberation: Dataset Curation

 To collect image data, we use \CA{an iPhone 11 camera to capture a panoramic RGB image and a monocular depth estimation algorithm~\cite{monodepth2} to generate the corresponding depth image.}

 To record the audio, we use a ZYLIA ZM-1 microphone.
 We place \CA{both the camera and microphone} at the same height (1.5m) as the SoundSpaces RIRs.
 For the source speech, we play utterances from the LibriSpeech test set through a loudspeaker held by a person facing the camera.
 We collect data from varying environments, including auditoriums, meeting rooms, atriums, corridors, and classrooms.
 For each environment, we vary the speaker location from near-field to mid-field to far-field.
 For each location, we play around 10 utterances.
 During data collection, the microphone also records ambient sounds like people chatting, door opening, AC humming, etc. In total, we collect 200 recordings.
-Please see the Supp.~for audio-visual examples. \KG{We will publicly share all data and code.}
+Code and data are available at \url{https://github.com/facebookresearch/learning-audio-visual-dereverberation}.